 I’m sure you’ve got a handful of travel destinations in your mind for the coming year.
 This is a great time to think and decide on what the next places are to visit.

 Why Visit Iran in 2011 ASAP

-I don’t want to get into why, but I’d like to tell you why it’s a great advantage to visit Iran in the earliest time possible.
+I don’t want to get into why, but I’d like to tell you why it’s a great advantage to visit Iran at the earliest time possible.
 Some of the most important reasons I can mention here are:

-- Due to small extent of tourism in Iran, its hospitable people have not lost their genuine warm feelings toward foreign visitors.
+- Due to the small extent of tourism in Iran, its hospitable people have not lost their genuine warm feelings toward foreign visitors.
 You will be amazed by how warmly you will be welcomed!

 When Will Tour Prices Rise?

 Due to the reasons mentioned above particularly No 5, and the fact that foreigners start visiting Iran in late February and the high season begins in mid-March, the main increase in tour prices will be at the new year.
 But now, the increase leap has already started.
 The noticeable symptoms will become more tangible for the incoming travelers beginning from Noruz, the Iranian New Year – March 20th, 2011.

 If you’re planning to include Iran as your travel destination in 2011, make it quick and put it on top of your list, somewhere between mid-Feb to mid-March 2011.
 There are 13 days of holiday at the beginning of the Iranian New Year when the roads, museums, sights, streets, etc are extremely busy as Iranians travel a lot inside the country at that time of the year.

 This isn’t a period we operate or recommend you to travel to Iran.
 Hotel room availability is unlikely and rates highly unpredictable.
 Things come back to normality after that and from April 5th.